vippsas/vipps-report-api/vipps-report-api-faq.md

 When a merchant shares it's API keys for a sale unit with an integration partner, Vipps has no way of knowing whether the API calls are made by the merchant or the integration partner.
+This is why we require that all API requests made by a partner on behalf of a merchant are done using the partner's own API keys (the partner keys).

 ### Partner keys